-- View/Edit: This opens the email notification configuration screen for you to configure the notification.
+- View/Edit: Opens the email notification configuration screen for you to configure the notification.
 For details, see Configuring an Email Notification later on this page.

-- Delete: This is used to permanently delete the email notification (see Component Dependencies, Deletion, and Removal).
+- Delete: Permanently deletes the email notification (see Component Dependencies, Deletion, and Removal).

-- Rename: This positions the cursor on the component name in the project pane for you to make any edits as necessary.
+- Rename: Positions the cursor on the component name in the project pane for you to make any edits as necessary.

-- View Dependencies: This changes the view in the project pane to display any other parts of the project that the email notification is dependent on (see Component Dependencies, Deletion, and Removal).
+- View Dependencies: Changes the view in the project pane to display any other parts of the project that the email notification is dependent on (see Component Dependencies, Deletion, and Removal).

-- Deploy: This deploys the email notification and any components it is dependent on (see Component Deployment).
+- Deploy: Deploys the email notification and any components it is dependent on (see Component Deployment).

-- Configurable Deploy: This opens the deployment screen, where you can select project components to deploy (see Component Deployment).
+- Configurable Deploy: Opens the deployment screen, where you can select project components to deploy (see Component Deployment).

-- Add to group: This opens a prompt to create a new custom group or to add the component to an existing group.
+- Add to Group: Opens a prompt to create a new custom group or to add the component to an existing group.
 Custom groups are an organizational tool to help organize a project (see Component Groups).

-- Duplicate: This creates a copy of the email notification as a new, unreferenced component.
-Upon creating the component copy, the cursor is positioned on the component name within the project pane for you to rename the component.
+- Duplicate: Creates a copy of the email notification as a new, unreferenced component.
+After creating the component copy, the cursor is positioned on the component name within the project pane for you to rename the component.

 Configuring an Email Notification

-This section covers configuration of an email notification.
-After this is done, you can configure an email to be sent upon success or failure of an operation (see Operation Actions) or add the notification to a script (see Script Types and Creation).
+This section covers the configuration of an email notification.
+After this is done, you can configure an email to be sent on success or failure of an operation (see Operation Actions) or add the notification to a script (see Script Types and Creation).

-When you create a new or edit an existing email notification, the email notification configuration screen will open:
+When you create a new or edit an existing email notification, the email notification configuration screen opens: